akdh/entertain-me/README.md

       "callback_url": "http://example.com/suggestions"
     }

-If you recieve a 200 response code your server was succefully subscribed.
+If you receive a 200 response code your server was successfully subscribed.
 The response code will contain a subscription id.

     {
       "callback_url": "http://example.com/suggestions",